bibledit/ios/README.md

 Bibledit for iOS source code repository.

+Folder "objective-c" contains the source as written in Objective-C.
-The "build.sh" builds a fat bibledit library for iOS.
+- The "build.sh" builds a fat bibledit library for iOS.

-The "develop.txt" contains developer hints.
+- The "develop.txt" contains developer hints.

-There is Objective-C source code for Bibledit for iOS.
+Folder "swift" contains the app written in Swift.